enkidevs/curriculum/programming-fundamentals/core/functions/functions-intro.md

 - Fry the sandwich for three minutes on each side (or until golden brown)
 ```

-You just remembered that you have a robot sitting in your garage, so why not teach it how to make your gilled cheese?
+You just remembered that you have a robot sitting in your garage, so why not teach it how to make your gilled cheese sandwich?

 First, you'll have to create *functions* from the instructions.
 Starting with the first batch: